 Special Advance ISF Modes: The Mitsubishi LCD HDTV offers advance

 ISF picture modes (Day/Night).
 This mode allows you to save highly customized picture

 adjustments for each input for daytime and nighttime viewing.

 make these adjustments.

-Sound Projector: Sound Projector technology uses the TV's bank of 16
+the need for separate components or speakers.
+Sound Projector technology uses the TV's bank of 16

-speakers to create a simulated surround sound effect be reflecting sound off
+speakers, plus dual subwoofer drivers to create a simulated surround sound effect be reflecting sound off

 walls.
 Sound Projector lets you customize the effect to match your room